Introduction

 - Professionals refrain from being inked.

-- Individuals with tattoos don’t hold themselves to the same standards as those without them.
+- Individuals with tattoos don’t hold to the same standards as those without them.

 - Parents won’t take tattooed instructors as seriously.